Solutions: Easy to install, economical price, “do-it-yourself” project for small community.

 “The Dyer Street Bridge was a great ‘do it yourself’ project for the City of Waynesville,” said Bruce Harrill, City Administrator.
-“Working with County Materials and their knowledgeable technical personnel they provided to the site allowed our city crews to use the modular ArchCast™ design to construct the much-needed bridge while saving the city hundreds of thousands in construction costs.”
+“Working with County Materials and their knowledgeable technical personnel they provided to the site allowed our city crews to use the modular ArchCast design to construct the much-needed bridge while saving the city hundreds of thousands in construction costs.”

 After the city crews completed the footings, County Materials delivered the precast units to the site.
 Once the arch units were in place, precast head and wingwalls were installed to complete the bridge.
-The convenient modular design allowed city crews to quickly erect the bridge in only three days.
+The convenient modular design allowed city crews to erect the bridge in only three days.

 The creek has since begun to reshape the natural stream bottom after the September 2016 completion.
 City Mayor Luge Hardman praised all who were involved with the upgrades to the city by saying, “this was an amazing project for a small city, and we were able to do it with the help of SEMA, FEMA, County Materials and our city construction crews.
 ArchCast saved the city thousands of dollars.”
 She added, “with the building of the Dyer Street Bridge, we are proud to say the city has no low-water crossings remaining and is better prepared to meet future water levels.”